replit/river/PROTOCOL.md

   - If this is sent with no payload, it is a control message the payload MUST Be a `ControlClose`.
 - It is a message requesting the other side to stop writing to the stream, in which case the `StreamCloseRequestBit` MUST be set.
   - This is a control message and the payload MUST be a `ControlClose`.
+- It is a message aborting the stream, in which case the `StreamAbortBit` MUST be set.
+  - This message MUST contain a `ProtocolError` payload.
 - It is an explicit heartbeat, so the `AckBit` MUST be the only bit set.
   - The payload MUST be `{ type: 'ACK' }`.
   - Because this is a control message that is not associated with a specific stream, you MUST NOT set `serviceName` or `procedureName` and `streamId` can be something arbitrary (e.g. `heartbeat`).